garyjli/neural-network-from-scratch/README.md

   - $W^{[1]}$ = 10 x 784 matrix
     - 10 rows $\rightarrow$ each row consists of the weights of all of the connections between the 0th layer and a particular neuron in the 1st layer
     - 784 columns $\rightarrow$ each neuron in the 1st layer has 784 incoming weights
-    - These weights are shared (stays the same) across all different input images
+    - These weights are shared across all different input images
   - $b^{[1]}$ = 10 x 1 vector
     - 10 rows $\rightarrow$ each entry corresponds to the bias of a particular neuron
-    - This bias is shared (stays the same) across all different input images
+    - This bias is shared across all different input images
 - Let $A^{[1]}$ = matrix of all activations of our 1st layer (10 x $m$)
   - 10 rows $\rightarrow$ one activation per neuron
   - $m$ columns $\rightarrow$ one per input image